vlcn-io/vlcn-orm/content/index.md

 }
 ```

+Write rules can be added to allow peers to reject incoming changes to data they don't want updated.

 ## Polyglot Storage & Server Side

 `Aphrodite` isn't constrainted to local first software.
-It is a fully featured `ORM` for backends as well and allows traditional client-server development in addition to p2p applications.
+It can act as a fully featured `ORM` for backends as well and allows traditional client-server development in addition to p2p applications.

 `Aphrodite` will also support joins across different storage layers.
 E.g., traversing edges between `SQL`, `Redis`, `Neo4j` rows.
 This is done via [ChunkIterables](https://gist.github.com/tantaman/bd928ef93619e73365b07899da282996#aside---traversing-across-storage-backends) and [HopPlans](https://github.com/tantaman/aphrodite/blob/main/packages/query-runtime-ts/src/HopPlan.ts).